AlaaSaad14/gitElearning/README.md

    - Displays all available courses.
 Users can search and apply filters to narrow down course options.

 3. **Course Details**:
-   - Each Course has a detailed page which shows multiple information like course length, price and reviews.
+   - Each Course has a detailed page which shows multiple information like course length, price, and reviews.

 4. **Profile Page**:
-   - Each user has a personalized profile page where they can manage their profile picture, view their skills, experience, and current courses in progress.
+   - Each user has a personalized profile page where they can manage their profile picture, and view their skills, experience, and current courses in progress.

 5. **Enrolled Course Page**
-   - Page where the user can track the content of the enrolled course and check the modules of the course.
+   - A page where the user can track the content of the enrolled course and check the course modules.

 6. **Admin Dashboard**:
    - Accessible only to admins.
 Includes tools for managing users and courses.